pipobscure/pipobscure/_posts/2013-12-25-themoonphase-its-almost-that-time-of-the-year.markdown

 ---
 layout: post
-title: "> It’s almost that time of the year again."
+title: "It’s almost that time of the year again."
 date: 2013-12-25 12:38:05 Z
 tags: []
 ---